Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Flameskull.md

 ## Eldritch Rejuvenation

-A flameskull's shattered fragments reform unless they are splashed with holy water or subjected to a [[Dispel Magic|dispel magic]] or [[Remove Curse|remove curse]] spell.
+A flameskull's shattered fragments reform unless they are splashed with holy water or subjected to a [[5.
+Mechanics\Spells\Dispel Magic.md|dispel magic]] or [[5.
+Mechanics\Spells\Remove Curse.md|remove curse]] spell.
 If it can no longer fulfill its intended purpose, the re-formed flameskull is beholden to no one and becomes autonomous.

 ## Undead Nature

 A flameskull doesn't require air, food, drink, or sleep

-## Stat Block

 ```statblock
 "name": "Flameskull"